Lorydima/PyCalcPro/README.md

 ```bash
 run main.py
 ```
-All libraries used in this project are part of Python's standard library.
+All libraries used in this project are part of **Python's standard library**.
 No external libraries are required

 # 🛠️Bug reports and issue
 I do my best to keep this project stable and reliable, but bugs can still happen.